an-t-pham/letspace-sinatra-app/sinatra-project-guide.md

 add your login/signup/signout routes

 **MOVE ON TO SIGN UP**
-- [] 13.
+- [x] 13.
 Build routes and views for signup
     - Build your 'get' signup route + "signup" view
     - Build your 'post' signup route

 **WRAP UP WITH LOG OUT**
-- [] 14.
+- [x] 14.
 Build your 'get' logout route

 ### PART 3 - CRUD: Create, Read, Update, Delete

-- [] 15.
-Create your 'PostsController'
+- [x] 15.
+Create your 'PropertiesController'
-  - Mount new controller in 'config.ru' with 'use PostsController'
+   - Mount new controller in 'config.ru' with 'use PropertiesController'
-  - **Ask**: Why do we add this?

 - [] 16.
 Implement READ functionality

-Build out controller routes for other models (add a controller for each model)
+   - Create 'get' posts route
+   - Create 'post' route to create new post

+- [] 17.
+Implement CREATE functionality
+   - Create 'get' posts route and view to render form
+   - Create 'post' route to create new post

+- [] 18.
+Implement UPDATE functionality
+   - Add 'use Rack::MethodOverride' in 'config.ru'
+   - ** Ask**: Why do we add this?
+   - Create 'get' route and view to render form
+   - Create 'patch' route to update an existing post

+- [] 19.
+Implement DELETE functionality
+   - Create 'delete' form in relevant view
+   - Create 'delete' route to delete post

+### PART 4 - Tighten Up!: Validations and Authorization

+ - [] 20.
+Implement 'sinatra-flash' gem to display validation